Posted on September 02, 2020

 At PCI, we understand that there is no one-size-fits-all approach to prostate cancer treatment.
 Our Urology providers treat more cancer patients than any other team in the Cedar Rapids area because we specialize in a variety of advanced cancer treatments.

-In the event of a prostate cancer diagnosis, PCI urology providers believe in building relationships with patients and families.
+In the event of a prostate cancer diagnosis, PCI Urology providers believe in building relationships with patients and families.
 They are here to help you understand your treatment options, what to expect, how to manage side effects, and how to prevent adverse events.

 Some of the treatment options you may consider are: